kjs29/Javascript/what I don't know/(solved)while condition.md

-# I am having a long time on how to convert while condition to while true
+# I take a long time on how to convert while condition to while true

 for example